ceolson/flu/README.md

 ```

 # Notes
-The batch normalization uses a true mean to compute population statistics, so the totals might get large after a lot of training.

 Some options are incompatible.
 For example, if you specify a saved predictor with `--restore_predictor` but your `--subtype` option doesn't need a predictor, this will result in an error.